 Teaching Areas: Narrative Theory; Cultural Studies; Fiction

-Janet Sarbanes is the author of the short story collection Army of One, and has published cultural criticism in journals such as Afterall, Popular Music and Society, Utopian Studies, Los Angeles Review of Books and East of Borneo.
-Her current book project is titled Radical Imaginaries: Aesthetic Sociality and the Project of Autonomy.
-An essay from this collection, “The Shaker ‘Gift’: Charisma, Aesthetic Practice and Utopian Communalism,” was awarded the Battisti Prize by the Society of Utopian Studies.
-She teaches in the School of Critical Studies at CalArts and directs the MFA Creative Writing Program.
+Janet Sarbanes is a writer and scholar living in Los Angeles.
+She is the author of the short story collection Army of One, and has published fiction and criticism in anthologies, artist monographs and numerous journals, including Black Clock, P-Queue, Entropy, Afterall, Popular Music and Society, Utopian Studies, Los Angeles Review of Books and East of Borneo.
+Her scholarly essay, "The Shaker ‘Gift’: Charisma, Aesthetic Practice and Utopian Communalism," was awarded the Battisti Prize by the Society of Utopian Studies.
+Recent art criticism appears in The End is Here, a monograph on the work of Jim Shaw, and the 2016 Made in LA Hammer Museum Biennial catalogue.
+She teaches in the MA Aesthetics and Politics and MFA Creative Writing programs at CalArts.

 - Article on the early years of CalArts in East of Borneo